ReneOlsthoorn/Ground/README.md

 </p>

 ### The neglected native Windows DLLs
-The DLL system that Microsoft introduced in Windows 1.0 in 1985 and later perfected in the Portable Executable format in 1993 works great.
+The Portable Executable Format was introduced in Windows NT 3.1 in 1993.
+Along with it came the Windows DLL system as we know it today.
 DLLs offer a separation between different modules and code bases.
 DLLs have a clear API that anyone can use.
 During loadtime, the OS loads all the dependencies of the executable.
+The Win32 api was implemented.
 It was a building block that helped to make Windows the most dominant OS ever, reaching 92% market share in the early 2000's.

-The versioning problem called "DLL Hell" is not specific to native DLLs; in DotNet the same problems exists, and is generally solved by shipping the DLLs in the Program Folder.
-That can also be done for native compiled DLLs.
+In hindsight, Microsoft forgot to add version numbers when loading DLLs.
+That let to the "DLL Hell", which Microsoft solved in Windows 98 with WinSxS and manifests.
+Unfortunately version numbering was not integrated in the PE format.

 In 1992, Microsoft released COM.
 After that DCOM and COM+.
+The focus went away from Native DLLs.
+In 1996 Microsoft worked on Visual J++.
-In 2001 the focus went to the managed code of DotNet.
+After the lawsuit with Sun Microsystems, Microsoft started the programming language C# and the managed code of DotNet.
 Microsoft even did a research project to create an OS using managed code, See project [Singularity](https://en.wikipedia.org/wiki/Singularity_%28operating_system%29).
 That project failed because it was too slow.

-After the introduction of Win32 in 1993, it was logical that Microsoft would try to build a great library of high performance native Windows DLLs for common programming tasks.
-However, they did not do it, and the consequences are still felt today.
+After WIN32 in 1993, it would be logical that Microsoft tried to build a great library of high performance native Windows DLLs for common programming tasks.
+However, they did not do that and the negative consequences are still felt today.

 ### Neglectance became failing
 You want to load a JSON?
 Too bad, there is no native Microsoft Windows DLL available for that.
 You want to load a JPG with a native Microsoft Windows DLL?
 Well, that will also be not easy.
+You want to rotate 3D coordinates?
+No native Microsoft Windows DLL for that.

-This is not a coincidence.
-Like I said, Microsoft never tried to offer a great library of native DLLs in Windows.
-Linux is much more friendly in this respect, standard libs like libjpeg and libpng exist there.
+This is not coincidence.
+Like I said, Microsoft never tried to offer a great library of native DLLs in Windows, although they had all the resources to do so.
+Nowadays, intiatives like MSYS2 put Microsoft to shame by providing a list of precompiled packages that have links to documentation and sourcecode.
+If you want an OS for programmers, you better move to Linux with standard libs like libjpeg and libpng are available there.

-This has also consequences for `Ground`.
-Most of the DLLs that offer functionality, like SDL3 and libmikmod must be downloaded.
+The fact that so little functionality is offered by Windows DLLs has consequences for `Ground`.
+Most of the DLLs must be downloaded, SDL3 and libmikmod.
-So, Microsoft is a billion dollar company with 30 years of the most dominant OS, but for loading a JPG, I use the downloaded SDL3_image.dll.
+So, Microsoft is a trillion dollar company with the most dominant OS for 30 years, but for loading a JPG, I use a downloaded DLL called
+SDL3_image.dll.
+Microsoft failed.
 Windows is pretty much an empty shell.

-### About the C language
+### About the Visual Studio C language
 On Windows, many programmers use the 50-years old language C as their low-level programming language.
 Understandably so.
 The quality of the generated code by Visual Studio C is good and the sourcecode can be reused for other processors.
 However, there are major annoyances: